angela-d/brain-dump/browsers/firefox-disable-fat-url-bar.md

-# Disable Fat UR: Bar in Firefox 75
+# Disable Fat URL Bar in Firefox 75
 If you want to disable the fat URL bar / pop out bar "feature" nobody asked for:

 - In the browser's address bar, go to `about:config`